PPE 3: All low-carbon energy production sectors will be involved

 PPE 3 could set out a two-stage roadmap.
 In the short term, the aim is to develop the production of so-called advanced biofuels, derived from resources that do not compete with food (residues, waste or co-products).
 These advanced biofuels will complement first-generation biofuels derived from agricultural resources that can be used for food.

 In the longer term, the electrification of light mobility will enable its decarbonization.
-For heavy mobility (air transport, shipping, fishing, etc.), biofuels and synthetic fuels (e-gasoline, e-kerosene, etc.), as well as hydrogen, are the solutions under consideration.
-Hydrogen, in fact, will be the subject of our next article, to find out all about France’s hydrogen strategy.
+For heavy mobility (air transport, shipping, fishing, etc.), biofuels and synthetic fuels (e-gas oil, e-kerosene, etc.) as well as hydrogen are the solutions under consideration.
+Hydrogen will be the subject of our next article, to find out all about France’s hydrogen strategy.